-The Production Tax Credit is $0.0035/kilowatt hour for a project’s first four years.
-For the purposes of the credit, the “renewable energy” category includes: wind, geothermal and biomass.
+The Production Tax Credit is $0.0035/kilowatt hour for a large scale project’s first four years.
+For the purposes of the credit, the “renewable energy” category includes solar photovoltaic, wind, geothermal and biomass.
 Please contact OED if you are aiming to pursue a Production Tax Credit.

 A fixed post-performance credit of 75% of all newly generated state revenues for 20 years.
 Eligible projects include the construction of electricity generation facilities of 2 megawatts or greater that utilize hydroelectric, solar, biomass, geothermal, wind, and waste-heat.
 It also includes energy derived from the following non-renewable energy sources: nuclear fuel, oil-impregnated diatomaceous earth, oil sands, oil shale, or petroleum coke.
 To qualify for an incentive, the project must generate new state revenue and new incremental jobs, and it must involve significant capital investment, or the creation of high paying jobs.

 Other State Agencies’ Incentives